coding-benjito/Evo-Hendl/README.md

 ## Purpose

-The purpose of this competition is to create an algorithm which creates novel and increasingly complex \textit{Minecraft builds} (artefacts) in an \textit{open-ended evolution} fashion in a \textit{Minecraft} environment using the \textit{EvoCraft API} [Grbic et al. (2020)](https://arxiv.org/abs/2012.04751) which allows programmatic manipulation of blocks in a running \textit{Minecraft server}.
-Accordingly, the \textit{Minecraft world} is the used alife world, e.g., just like Tierra, Avida, Polyworld, Geb, Division Blocks and Evosphere, that can be assessed with Mark Bedau's \textit{activity statistics} as a measure of \textit{open-endedness}.
+The purpose of this competition is to create an algorithm which creates novel and increasingly complex *Minecraft builds* (artefacts) in an *open-ended evolution* fashion in a *Minecraft* environment using the *EvoCraft API* [Grbic et al. (2020)](https://arxiv.org/abs/2012.04751) which allows programmatic manipulation of blocks in a running *Minecraft server*.
+Accordingly, the *Minecraft world* is the used alife world, e.g., just like Tierra, Avida, Polyworld, Geb, Division Blocks and Evosphere, that can be assessed with Mark Bedau's *activity statistics* as a measure of *open-endedness*.

 The simulation runs in *Minecraft* which is a voxel-based environment.